FASTER: A Font-Agnostic Scene Text Editing and Rendering Framework: Experiments

 \subsection{Datasets}

 \textbf{Synthetic Data:} For the supervised training of our pipeline, we utilized a dataset of 150,000 labeled images as mentioned in the work of Qu et al.~\cite{qu2022exploring}.
 For evaluation, we use the Tamper-Syn2k~\cite{qu2022exploring} dataset, which consists of 2,000 paired images specifically designed for evaluation purposes.
-These paired images were created by rendering different texts with consistent styles, including font, size, color, spatial transformation, and background image.
-To generate these paired images, a collection of 300 fonts and 12,000 background images are used.
-These background images were subjected to random rotation, curve, and perspective transformations to introduce diversity.
-It is worth noting that we also generated an additional set of 100,000 labeled images using 2,500 fonts.
+We also generated an additional set of 100,000 labeled images using 2,500 fonts.
 This expanded dataset was employed specifically for training purposes of the proposed method.

-\textbf{Real Data:} In our research on enhancing natural screen text editing on real scene images, we utilized a dataset consisting of real scene images obtained from the MOSTEL~\cite{qu2022exploring}.
+\textbf{Real Data:} In our research on enhancing natural scene text editing on real scene images, we utilized a dataset consisting of real scene images obtained from the MOSTEL paper~\cite{qu2022exploring}.
 This dataset is generated by the authors using random cropped images from ICDAR 2013~\cite{karatzas2013icdar}, MLT-2017~\cite{nayef2017icdar2017} MLT-2019~\cite{nayef2019icdar2019} datasets.